Games 100

 The Games 100 is an annual feature of Games magazine, a United States magazine devoted to games and puzzles.
 The Games 100 first appeared in the November/December 1980 issue as an alphabetic list of the 100 games preferred by the editors of the magazine.
 In 1981, Games introduced The Games 100 Contest, which involved identifying pieces from games listed in the Games 100, with the grand prize being more than half of the games on that list.
 Games continues to publish this list as "The Buyers Guide to Games", broken out into "The Traditional Games 100" and "The Electronic Games 100".

 Lists are published in either the November or December issue.
+(There was no list in 1990, because Games was out of print when the list would have been published.)
 Through 1994, the lists for a year were published at the end of that year.
-Starting in 1995, lists are released at the end of the year prior to the year of the list.
-(This means that there was no list for 1995.
-There was also no list for 1990, because Games was temporarily out of publication during the period when the list would have been published.)
+Starting in 1995, lists for the prior year are released at the end of a year.
+(This means that there was no list published in 1995, as it would have been a repeat of the games of 1994.)
 There are several categories for which "best" games are determined.

 The winner of the historical category for approximately the last ten years has been determined by one individual, Walt O'Hara, who runs the Historicon miniatures convention.